-Join John McWade for an in-depth discussion in this video Three suggestions for your next logo, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video Three suggestions for your next logo, part of Learning Graphic Design: Techniques.

 This course was created and produced by the Before & After magazine team.
 We are honored to host this content in our library.